vikasmalik22/KidNapVeh/README.md

 3. ./run.sh

 Tips for setting up your environment can be found [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)

-Note that the programs that need to be written to accomplish the project are src/particle_filter.cpp, and particle_filter.h

-The program main.cpp has already been filled out, but feel free to modify it.

-Here is the main protocol that main.cpp uses for uWebSocketIO in communicating with the simulator.

-INPUT: values provided by the simulator to the c++ program

-// sense noisy position data from the simulator

-["sense_x"]

-["sense_y"]

-["sense_theta"]

-// get the previous velocity and yaw rate to predict the particle's transitioned state

-["previous_velocity"]

-["previous_yawrate"]

-// receive noisy observation data from the simulator, in a respective list of x/y values

-["sense_observations_x"]

-["sense_observations_y"]

-OUTPUT: values provided by the c++ program to the simulator

-// best particle values used for calculating the error evaluation

-["best_particle_x"]

-["best_particle_y"]

-["best_particle_theta"]

-//Optional message data used for debugging particle's sensing and associations

-// for respective (x,y) sensed positions ID label

-["best_particle_associations"]

-// for respective (x,y) sensed positions

-["best_particle_sense_x"] <= list of sensed x positions

-["best_particle_sense_y"] <= list of sensed y positions

 Your job is to build out the methods in `particle_filter.cpp` until the simulator output says: